 Episode 18 - Narrative Equity

 This one time, in dance class...
 Narrative Equity is a term borrowed from game design.
 It's the capacity of a game to generate stories that you can later tell.
 In this episode I discuss it's applicability to social dance and dance class

 Learning is not just about knowledge and skills, but also about values and identity.
-Together they make up an "epistemological frame".
-(Towards the end of this episode I mention going to Berlin for training "next week" - I usually record a week ahead of publishing - this time I'm two weeks ahead)
+Together they make up an "epistemic frame".
+[I incorrectly refer to this as "epistemological frame"] (Towards the end of this episode I mention going to Berlin for training "next week" - I usually record a week ahead of publishing - this time I'm two weeks ahead)

 African-American dance is often described as "unlike European dance, which is upright and with a strong downbeat...".
 This is description that is othering and plays into poorly understood stereotypes of European dance